 Section 4 - Officers (Co-Chaired by the Principal)

-The officers needed are Chair, Vice Chair, Secretary, and Timekeeper.
-Officers will be elected in the first meeting after each prior to the first meeting of the school year.
-Officers will be selected through nominations and open voting within the committee.
-The length of the term of each officer will be two years.
+Officers needed are Chair, Vice Chair, Secretary, and Timekeeper.
+Officers will be elected in the first meeting after each prior to the first meeting of the school year..
+Officers will be selected through nominations and open vote within the committee.
+The length of term of each officer will be two years.

 - Prepares committee meeting agendas with the assistance of the Assistant Principal